wrongbaud/jekyll-theme-chirpy/_posts/2020-04-23-kong-vs-ghidra.md

 ![Bad Bytes](https://wrongbaud.github.io/assets/img/kong/bad_bytes_3.png)

 At this point, you're probably wondering what all of this extra data might be.
 Remember that this is an entire GBA ROM image.
 These images typically didn't contain any kind of filesystem for resource management or things of that nature, so the game's resources needed to be embedded into the ROM!
 This range could represent map data, tile data, audio effects, or any other in-game asset.
-For now, we are going to have our analysis script ignore the region between 0x3BDC and 0x2B42b0.
+For now, we are going to have our analysis script ignore the region between ```0x3BDC``` and ```0x2B42b0```.

 While I don't want to do a line by line code review, I do want to highlight some of the more helpful API calls that the provided ```MakeFunctionsScript.java``` script takes advantage of:

 1. ```currentProgram.getMemory()``` - Returns the memory space of the program being analyzed
-2. ```askBytes``` - This function returns a sequence of bytes provided by the user
+2. ```askBytes()``` - This function returns a sequence of bytes provided by the user
 3. ```currentProgram.getMemory().getBlocks()``` - Returns an array of ```MemoryBlock``` objects that represent the memory map of the target binary
 4. ```memory.findBytes(start, end, functionBytes, null, true, monitor)``` - Searches the memory space for the provided byte sequence
 5. ```getFunctionContaining(found)``` - Returns the function that contains the address ```found```